O-Robotics/amr_sweeper_description/README.md

 Upon switching to the foxglove branch,key changes made involve:

-- Package "AMR-Sweeper_description" is changed to "amr-sweeper_description" (similar to the repo test_urdf)
+- Package "AMR-Sweeper_description" is changed to "amrsweeper_description" (similar to the repo test_urdf)
 - 'urdf/robot_core.xacro'
   -  The mesh file paths start with the package:// command instead of the absolute paths used previously(and in the main branch).
 - 'urdf/GNSS-Sensor.xacro'